willp240/antinullh/HOWTO.md

 - `max`: The maximum value the parameter is allowed to take
 - `sig`: The relative width of the Gaussian used to propose new step values (each gets scaled by summary:sigma_scale).
 Often referred to as the step size
 - `nbins`: Number of bins used for plotting the parameter
+- `tex_label`: A latex name used for the parameter
 - `constraint_mean`: Mean of the prior constraint on the parameter
 - `constraint_sig`: Width of the prior constraint on the parameter
 - `constraint_ratiomean`: Mean of prior constraint on ratio of this parameter to another